AndresSp/Flaiderp.tv-React/README.md

 npm install
 ```

-You will need to register the app in [Twitch Developers](https://dev.twitch.tv/) to get a client ID and authenticate under user permissions (OAuth, Implicit Flow)
+You will need to register the app in [Twitch Developers](https://dev.twitch.tv/) to get a client ID and authenticate under user permissions (OAuth, Implicit Flow).
+After that you can include a env.json file (follow env.example.json)

 Use a browser to test the extension: